 You will likely hear many people in the rooms of Alcoholics Anonymous say things like, “Relapse is not a prerequisite to recovery”, and, “Relapse is never necessary.”
 Of course, this doesn’t mean that it never happens.
 In fact, it happens quite frequently.
 It has been estimated that upwards of 60 percent of drug addicts and alcoholics will relapse into old behaviors after receiving prolonged, professional treatment.
-In most cases, this relapse is a direct result of a failure to continue with long-term aftercare, or
+In most cases, this relapse is a direct result of a failure to continue with long-term aftercare.

 It is important to recognize that a relapse back into drinking or using does not mean that treatment has failed.
 It does not mean that the individual in question is incapable of getting sober and maintaining sobriety, either.
 It simply means that some alteration must be made – that the individual must take an honest and searching look at the way he or she is conducting his or her life, and make necessary changes in the decided problem areas.

 - Humble yourself.

 Holding onto your ego will only prevent you from bouncing back as quickly as you potentially could.
 If you fear what others will think of you, what others will say about you, and how others may treat you, you will only be hurting yourself in the long run.
 Remember that this is YOUR recovery, and shying away from jumping right back in will only affect you.
 Hold your head up high and inspire others with your bravery and determination.